Popular Kicker Rock cruise ships Explore all cruise ships

 Your adventure cruise to Kicker Rock, Galapagos will be full of exciting activities and wildlife encounters.
 Kicker Rock is the perfect destination for active individuals who like to get up close and personal with native landscapes and incredible animals.

-Kicker Rock, also known as Leon Dormido, is on San Cristobal Island north east of the island's main port of Puerto Baquerizo.
+Kicker Rock, also known as Leon Dormido, is on San Cristobal Island northeast of the island's main port of Puerto Baquerizo.
 It resembles a sleeping lion when viewed from the south, which grants it its native name.
 Kicker Rock is one of several visitor sites on the island.

 The landscape at Kicker Rock is an attraction itself.
 This area of the island formed from volcanic activity as recent as a few centuries ago.
 The incredible rock formation soars 152 meters upward from the Pacific ocean.
 There is actually a small channel between two rocks that create Kicker Rock, and that's why small ship cruises are ideal for this area.
-Your crew will guide you through for an unbelievable view.
+Your crew will guide you to an unbelievable view.

 Top things to do and see at Kicker Rock